naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy: (knowing smile) Heh heh beats me.

 Nadine Confused: Huh... anyways...
 Are you well rested?
-You've slept for 2 hours.
+You've only slept for two more hours.

 Eris: Yeah I think that was enough to keep me going for the rest of the... trip.
-Do we really have 6 hours more of this?
+Do we really have six hours more of this?

 Scruffy: We can listen to the radio to pass time!